scanner-research/scanner/docs/quickstart.rst

 Scanner is designed to provide fast access to frames in videos, even under random access patterns.
 In order to provide this functionality, Scanner first needs to analyze the video to build an index on the video.
-For example, given an mp4 video named 'example.mp4', we can ingest this video as follow:
+For example, given an mp4 video named :code:`example.mp4`, we can ingest this video as follow:

 .. code-block:: python

-   db.ingest_videos([('example_table', 'example.mp4')])
+   db.ingest_videos([('table_name', 'example.mp4')])

-Scanner analyzes the file to build the index and creates a *table* for that video in the database.
+Scanner analyzes the file to build the index and creates a :py:class:`~scannerpy.table.Table` for that video in the Scanner database called :code:`table_name`.
 You can see the contents of the database by running:

 .. code-block:: python